asim90m/test_ubc_sg/README.md

 What I've done is assembled the best versions of AI and DCP, ironed out the packages and abstracted away all the complexity into a Gitlab CI pipeline.
 You provide the URL, and the pipeline spits out the decensored pictures after 15-30 minutes.

-AI and Py are amazing work that I cannot take for credit for.
+AI and DCP are amazing work that I cannot take for credit for.
 However, as I said, using them before was clunky, and the code for both was very messy as they invented their own individual front-end GUIs to operate their algorithms.
 My work involved getting rid of all the messy front-ends, revealing only the logic underneath.
-I also wanted to skip the step where you had to manually download all the pictures yourself and convert them to pngs, so I wrote custom code to do both.
+I also wanted to skip the step where you had to manually download all the pictures yourself and convert them to pngs and remove screentones, so I wrote custom code to do everything automatically.

 I take credit for thinking of using Gitlab CI to do this.
-Doing so has the advantage that I can use Python Docker images (image: python:3.5) and requirements files to make these normally finicky tools far more reliable.
+Doing so has the advantage that I can use Python Docker images (image: python:3.5) and requirements files to make these normally finicky dependencies far more reliable.
-You could copy this repo and change pretty much nothing, and it would work on another Gitlab repo, whereas the same can't be same for the source code.
+You could copy this repo and change pretty much nothing, and it would work on another GitLab repo, whereas the same can't be same for the source code.

 # Limitations
 The free tier of Gitlab CI only allows 400 pipeline minutes per month.
-The decensorring is not perfect, it'll sometimes miss bars and mosaic decensorring is not always good.
-However, running a censored comic through this pipeline improves it significantly.
+The decensoring is not perfect, it'll sometimes miss bars and mosaic decensoring is not always good.
+However, running a censored comic through this pipeline improves it significantly, and essentially for free.

 # Development